 As previously mentioned, more due diligence is required before blindly buying company’s with the longest history of dividend growth.
 For example, from the table above, the top stock, DBD, has a relatively high payout ratio for an IT company which may or may not be sustainable.

-Do you own any of the stocks in the table above?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Do you own any of the stocks in the table above?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).